 This past November, on two occasions here on Blogger, I referred to a quote by Elizabeth Lawrence.
 The quote is this, "Even if something is left undone, everyone must take time to sit still and watch the leaves turn."

-In the first image posted here, Cam (my cardinal) has made herself at home (as she often does) in the container which "houses" my 'Tamukeyama' AKA Japanese Maple, and she is just staring at its two remaining leaves as if waiting them for them to turn golden as they did last year, which Cam may have seen when she watched my first garden themed Virtual Story (mini movie) called, The Kiwi Speaks!
+In the first image posted here, Cam (my cardinal) has made herself at home (as she often does) in the container which "houses" my 'Tamukeyama' AKA Japanese Maple, and she is just staring at its two remaining leaves as if waiting them for them to turn golden as they did last year, which Cam may have seen when she watched my first garden themed Virtual Story (mini movie found on my You Tube Channel) called, The Kiwi Speaks!
 Fifteen Minutes of Fame . .. almost, in which my 'Tamukeyama' co-starred and sported awesome foliage!

 One of my mourning doves (seen in the second image above today's posting) is also staring at the 'Tamukeyama's remaining last leaves, as if not wanting to miss the moment that they turn color!